 Are There Other Low-Cost Drug Treatment Options In Oregon?

 Outside of Medicaid and grant-funded programs, other affordable options exist for Oregon residents seeking addiction treatment.
 Many treatment facilities offer payment plans that allow you to pay for treatment in monthly installments instead of requiring full payment upfront.
 Sliding scale payment programs adjust your cost based on your income.
 Non-profit and faith-based treatment centers often provide services at reduced costs or even free, funded through charitable donations.
 Some facilities offer treatment scholarships or financial aid for people in need.
-You can also explore taking out a personal or medical loan to cover treatment costs, though this should be a last resort.
+You can also explore taking out a personal or medical loan to cover treatment costs.

 Contact treatment centers directly to discuss your financial situation and ask about all available options.
 Many rehabilitation facilities are willing to work with people to make treatment accessible.